Gladiolus is among the most beautiful bulb flowers of all.

 Smart tip about gladiolus

-When preparing a bouquet, remove the closed top buds, because they won’t open and bloom.
+When preparing a bouquet, remove the top buds at the top, because they won’t open and bloom.